blackpuppy/docs/en/views.rst

 By default CakePHP view files are written in plain PHP and have a default extension of .ctp (CakePHP Template).
-These files contain all the presentational logic needed to get the data it received from the controller in a format that is ready for the audience you’re serving to.
+These files contain all the presentational logic needed to get the data it received from the controller in a format that is ready for the audience you're serving to.
 If you'd prefer using a templating language like Twig, or Smarty, a subclass of View will bridge your templating language and CakePHP.

-View files are stored in ``/app/View/``, in a folder named after the controller that uses the files, and named after the action it corresponds to.
-For example, the view file for the Products controller's "view()" action, would normally be found in ``/app/View/Products/view.ctp``.
+A view file is stored in ``/app/View/``, in a subfolder named after the controller that uses the file.
+It has a filename corresponding to its action.
+For example, the view file for the Products controller's "view()" action would normally be found in ``/app/View/Products/view.ctp``.

 The view layer in CakePHP can be made up of a number of different